NORTHEAST WILDERNESS TRUST

 Northeast Wilderness Trust is joining forces with local land trusts to protect more wilderness across the Northeast.
-Eligible land trusts are compensated by the Wilderness Trust for project costs, and can receive ongoing income by enrolling in our Wild Carbon program.
+Eligible land trusts are compensated by the Wilderness Trust for project costs, and can receive ongoing income by enrolling in our Wildlands Carbon program.

 The Partnership serves two critical purposes: